 Puerto Rico's cannabis industry is full of exciting opportunities in a variety of job sectors.
 No matter what skills you have, you can work in the cannabis industry.
 CTU’s Puerto Rico cannabis college prepares you for a fulfilling career in any marijuana industry job.

 CTU’s online marijuana college is a great supplementary education to Puerto Rico’s required occupational courses/seminars.
-CTU covers a wider spectrum of the industry, not just your chosen job sector.
+CTU covers a wider spectrum of the industry.

 Learn all about medical cannabis use, the effects of various cannabis products, cannabis cultivation, cannabis extraction, cannabis cooking, and cannabis laws across the country.
 Our cannabis certification course prepares you for an entry-level job and the start of your journey.